Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 ### Testing User Stories
 1. User Story 1 - As a fan/potential fan, I want to learn about the latest band-related news such as announcements of new music and tour dates.

+  Test: View latest news

+  i.
+Go to the Home/Index Page
+  ii.
+Scroll down to the "Latest News" section iii.
+Click on one of the news stories photos or "Read more" links in order to be redirected to the original article. iv.
+Click on one of the other links associated with the stories to book tickets to shows or go to the music player.

+2. User Story 2 - As a fan/potential fan, I want to be able to listen to the band's new music and have access to their back catalogue.

+  Test: Listen to Pixies music

+  i.
+Click on the "Listen" tab in the header. ii.
+Navigate to one of the Pixies albums on the page. iii.
+Click on the play button on the album to play 30 second snippets of each song or log in to Spotify to avail of the full tracks. iv.
+Click on the links below each album for more download options or navigate to below all the albums for even more downloading/streaming options.

+3. User Story 3 - As a fan/potential fan, I want to to be able to watch music videos featuring the band including production videos and videos of their latest live performances.
+I also want to see photos from their instagram feeds and latest shows.
+  i.
+  ii.
+  iii.
+  iv.

+4. User Story 4 - As a fan/potential fan, I want to check their latest tour dates and would like to have the ability to book tickets from the website.
+  i.
+  ii.
+  iii.
+  iv.

+5. User Story 5 - As a promoter/booker, I want to know how to contact the band's management in order to potentially book them for events.
+  i.
+  ii.
+  iii.
+  iv.

+6. User Story 6 - As a fan/potential fan/booker, I want to be able to access the band's social media pages in order to view their media and to see the kind of fan numbers their content generates.
+  i.
+  ii.
+  iii.
+  iv.

 ## Deployment
 The code for this website was pushed from Cloud9 to a repository in GitHub and is published on GitHun where you can access it here: